 This series will give users and manufacturers much needed and more precise ratings of the performance of PV modules under different conditions than those available using the current method.
 The accuracy achieved with the 61853 standards will prove essential to guide module selection for given locations and conditions.

 TC 82 published IEC 62109-1, Safety of power converters for use in photovoltaic power systems – Part 1: General requirements, in April 2010.

 The purpose of this standard is to define the minimum requirements for the design and manufacture of PCE (power conversion equipment) used in PV systems for protection against electric shock, energy, fire, mechanical and other hazards.
 It provides general requirements applicable to all types of PCE.

-Both series of International Standards are examples of the kind of essential work carried out by TC 82, which has allowed the PV sector to grow at such an impressive rate since its creation and which will enable it to occupy a larger share of the future global energy production.
+Both series of International Standards are examples of the kind of the essential work carried out by TC 82, which has allowed the PV sector to grow at such an impressive rate since its creation and which will enable it to occupy a larger share of the future global energy production.